 Step Three: Attaching the Bib or Chest Piece to the Skirt

-Place the front side of skirt print side up.
+Place the front side of the skirt print side up.
 Place the bib/chest piece with the print side down on the table.
 Place the other side of the skirt print side down.
 Sew at 3/8′.

-Making and Attaching the Ruffles
+Step Four: Making and Attaching the Ruffles

 If you have never gathered fabric or made ruffles please follow this tutorial.
 If you already have experience please go ahead and make the ruffles.